bill-connelly/rpg/API.md

 * Returns:
   * None

-### _randomize_list(self, list):
+### _randomize_list(self, list, algorithm):

 Internal function for psudorandomizing gratings paths.
-Files paths are hashed with MD5 to generate a string, which is then sorted to give order.
+If `algorithm` is set to "md5" file paths are hashed with MD5 to generate a string, which is then sorted to give order.
 This achieves a psuedo random order that is fixed across sessions.

-If you require this to be truely random on every trial simply replace the contents of this method with:

-      import random
-      return random.shuffle(list)

-And then reinstall rpg.
+By calling with `algorithm` set to "shuffle", lists are randomized with `random.shuffle()` and hence are different on every call.

 * Parameters:
   * list (list) - A list containing grating/raw path names, or any strings
+  * algorithm (string) - Sets to algorithm used to randomize the gratings.
+Either "md5" which is fixed over experiments or "shuffle" which randomizes on every call to the function.

 * Returns:
   * A list of with the same elements as that passed in, shuffled, but in an order that is fixed between sessions